 Inject this medication under the skin or into a muscle, usually once a day or as directed by your doctor.

-Dosage and length of treatment are based on your medical condition and response to treatment.
+The dosage and length of treatment are based on your medical condition, response to treatment, laboratory tests, and other medications you may be taking.
+Be sure to tell your doctor and pharmacist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
 Your doctor will do blood/medical tests (e.g., estradiol blood levels, ultrasound) to find the right dose for you and to decide when to inject the next medication (hCG).

 Learn how to store and discard needles and medical supplies safely.
 Consult your pharmacist.